-There are other requirements under the law, which you can read more on here.
+There are other requirements under the law, which you can read more on here about the Healthy Workplace Healthy Family Act of 2014.
 Some of these requirements are also detailed further below.

 Employees may use accrued paid sick time for any of the following reasons: the diagnosis, care, or treatment of an existing health condition of, or preventive care for, the employee or the employee’s family member.
 “Family member” for purposes of a paid sick leave policy includes a spouse, registered domestic partner, child (regardless of the child’s age), parent (including a stepparent or parent-in-law), grandparent, grandchild, or sibling.
 Paid sick and safe leave may also be used by an employee who is a victim of domestic violence, sexual assault, or stalking, to seek aid or medical attention, obtain services or counseling, or participate in safety planning.

 Setting up a compliant policy